secondary and primary school

 Two buildings, one educational philosophy

-Because the College had to be built on a limited plot between the existing school building and the street, atelier PRO opted for a compact three-storey design.
+Because the College had to be built on a limited plot between the former school building and the street, atelier PRO opted for a compact three-storey design.
 Central in the building are two large common spaces: the large theatre hall and the gymnasium directly above it.
 The rest of the building’s programme follows from this and ‘folds’ itself around this central core.

 At the front, the building is designed as a series of stepped plateaus, cascading down to the schoolyard.
 This softens the formal, orthogonal character of the façade and creates unique roof terraces.
-These serve as a shielded extension to the schoolyard and as outdoor teaching areas, which fits in perfectly with the Steiner Waldorf philosophy - both in programme and in design.
+These serve as a shielded extension to the schoolyard and as outdoor teaching areas, which fits perfectly with the Steiner Waldorf philosophy - both in programme and in design.
 Facing the schoolyard are the central entrance and the canteen.
 From here, a grandstand staircase leads the pupils further up into the building, through corridors that are always slightly inclined.

 The theatre hall: the heart of the curriculum at the heart of the building